Vietnam Military History Museum: Exhibits

 The museum does not always give context or explanation surrounding the exhibits.
 The exhibits mostly consist of artifacts.
 It is best to inform oneself about the First and Second Indochina wars if one wants to understand the artifacts and the references within the notecards.

 There are some English and French placards containing information on the war eras.
 Audiovisual elements are often only available in Vietnamese.
 Note cards explaining each artifact are in both Vietnamese, French and English.

-This museum presents the Resistance war against French and American imperialism.

 A History of Vietnam's military conflicts

 A bust of Trần Hưng Đạo at the Vietnam Military History Museum. Đạo was, an imperial prince of the Trần dynasty, and military commander during the Mongol invasion of Vietnam.